kordless/grub-2.0/README.md

 <img src="https://raw.githubusercontent.com/kordless/grub-2.0/main/docs/index.png" width="500">

-Grub "looks" at the page like a user would, by imaging it with an "eye" which looks like Geckodriver-->Multiple Machine Models-->Solr.
-By passing this image through mutiple models one model could find and crop images on the page, while others detect, and decode, text for tagging.
+Grub "looks" at the page like a user would, by imaging it with an "eye" which, in part, looks like Geckodriver-->Multiple Machine Models-->Solr.
+By passing this image through mutiple models one model can find and crop images on the page.
+Those new images are passed onto other models for object extraction, while others detect and decode text for indexing and applying of various graph functions.

 Here's Google Vision looking at a Bloomberg article and seeing people, given Cuomo is people.
 That search, "cuomo people" would return this article and a picture of Cuomo.